OpenEnergyPlatform/academy/docs/courses/03_download.md

 - Copyright: (c) Öko-Institut (2022)
 - Contact: oedb@oeko.de
 - License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)
 - Attribution: Öko-Institut (2022): Download - Find and download / interact with data.
-Last update: 2023-02-09
+Last update: 2023-05-17
+-You can provide feedback to this course on github: https://github.com/OpenEnergyPlatform/academy/issues/165